VEuPathDB/vagrant-rocky9-webserver/README.md

 1. Install VirtualBox and Vagrant on your host machine (laptop).

 Depending on your Linux distribution, you may be able to use native packaging, or will need to follow the vendor instructions.
-Examples:

-### Native Packaging
+### Native Packaging Example (your commands may differ)
 <pre>
 > sudo apt-get install virtualbox
 > sudo apt-get install virtualbox-guest-additions-iso